By: Posted on Published:

 Last week a package arrive from Levana.
-They had sent me a video baby monitor, this one to be exact, the Keera 2 camera set.
+They had sent me a video baby monitor, the Keera 2 camera set.

 The Levana video baby monitor couldn’t of arrived at a better time.
 With this sciatica issue, last week – I couldn’t climb stairs.
 My husband put the 2 cameras upstairs (it took 2 minutes to connect to the monitor) – and SHAZAM!
 While I couldn’t BE upstairs, I could at least see my kids upstairs.